zubair-ce07/testtt/juntos/README.rst

     ALTER USER <user-name> with SUPERUSER;
     CREATE DATABASE juntos;

-Now put the user-name and pasword to `settings.py` file in `DATABASES` configurations.
+Now put the user-name and pasword and other configs to `config/config.properties` file in `DATABASES` configurations.

 Run migrations and collect static assets: